5 Benefits of Using a RCIC

 Immigration is quite a complicated undertaking.
 With loads of terms and tons of literature to wrap your head around, you’re likely to find yourself in a state of anxiety as you spend hours going through all the requirements and your application pack.

-Because of the huge influx of immigration fraud cases in the form of fake job offers, copycat websites, telephonic and email scams, and people pretending to be RCICs, it is important to find a Canada RCIC who is bound to a regulatory body - as they should all be!
+Because of the huge influx of immigration fraud cases in the form of fake job offers, copycat websites, telephonic and email scams, and people pretending to be RCICs, it is important to use someone who is bound to a regulatory body - as they should all be!
+Learn more about avoiding Canada immigration fraud.

-Regulated Canadian Immigration Consultants, or RCICs, are legally authorized representatives in good standing with the College of Immigration and Citizenship Consultants (CICC).
-The College of Immigration and Citizenship Consultants (CICC) has replaced the Immigration Regulatory body for Immigration Consultants in Canada, Immigration Consultants of Canada Regulatory Council, College of Immigration and Citizenship Consultants.
+RCICs are legally authorized representatives in good standing with the College of Immigration and Citizenship Consultants (CICC).
+The CICC has replaced the Immigration Regulatory Body for Immigration Consultants in Canada, the Immigration Consultants of Canada Regulatory Council.
 They are required to complete an accredited program to be able to work as authorized immigration consultants due to the serious nature of immigration.
-This accredited training provides immigration consultants with the necessary Canadian immigration law knowledge, as well as updated information on application best practices and procedures.
+This accredited training provides immigration consultants with the necessary Canadian immigration law knowledge and updated information on application best practices and procedures.
 Consultants have to commit to continuous professional upskilling and management training.

 Any individual who wants to provide Canadian immigration or citizenship advice or represent a client at a fee must be: